• Skip to main content

 • Flip.
 Slide a rubber spatula around the edges of the pan to loosen the crêpes all the way around.
 Slide the spatula underneath and flip the crêpes over.
 Cook for another 30-60 seconds until golden, and slide the pancake onto a plate.
 Cover with a clean tea towel to keep the crêpes warm.

 • Cook more crêpes.
 Lightly grease the pan again if need be, cooking the remaining batter.
-Stack the crêpes on top of one another to keep them warm and soft.
+Stack the crêpes on top of one another.
 Set aside to cool completely to room temperature.

 Make crêpes filling - sweetened whipped cream